Redhilllabs/Healthy-Inside/README.md

 ## Getting Started

-To start the project on your local machine, first clone this git repository into your desired directory by using the command "git clone [http link copied from GitHub]".
+To start the project on your local machine, first clone this git repository into your desired directory by using the command "git clone [ Https link copied from GitHub ]".

 ## AWS Services used